A real estate company adopts a culture of research and testing, and within months achieves a 180% increase in leads.

 It seemed like a crazy idea.
 And the rest of the team was skeptical.

 The group’s assumption to that point was that the only path to renters becoming leads is after they do some property searches on the site.
 These days, how could you be a web-powered apartment finder company and not offer the ability to look for apartments?

 If the team hadn’t just watched a bunch of users have a sub-par experience searching for an apartment on the site, the idea would have gone nowhere.
 But as the marketing director reminded us of what we’d just watched, the idea started to seem less crazy.
 And discussion shifted to “How much work would this take to test?” and “Could we do this in Optimizely?”

 Property search functionality and calls-to-action were integrated throughout the site, including in the navigation, so it seemed at first like a daunting task.
 As it turned out, it took less than a day to launch a new, search-less version of the site within Optimizely.

-And it took less than a week to gain 95% confidence that the new design was a big winner.
-The percentage of site visitors to convert into a renter lead shot up from 1.5% to 4.3% — a 180% improvement, and more than enough to close the gap from lost organic traffic.
+It took less than a week to gain 95% confidence that the new design was a big winner.
+The percentage of site visitors to convert into a renter lead shot up from 1.5% to 4.3% — a 180% improvement — putting the team on track to erase their lost lead volume and then beat past performance.

 We emailed the results to the team.
-The CEO responded enthusiastically and publicly thanked his marketing director: “It’s a brilliant idea.”
+The CEO responded enthusiastically and publicly thanked his marketing director: “It was a brilliant idea!”